Skip to main content

 A1024 GBAmpere (SM86)

-Any Ampere (SM80+) or newer NVIDIA GPU should work — the server/datacenter GPUs listed above have been explicitly tested and optimized.
+Any Ampere (SM80) or newer NVIDIA GPU should work; the cards above are explicitly tested and tuned.

 Jetson Setup